 What a great introduction to the E.B.
 White lore around the lake.
 Whisperwood fishing camp on Salmon Lake has its own lore as well.
 Walkers trod the short road to the railroad depot1 on Snow Pond, where hundreds of summer travelers from New York disembarked for month long visits by a lake nearby.
 Many to the Seventh Day Adventist religious campgrounds, still in operation today.

 It was 1906 when E.B.
-White was only six, that his entire family and servants spent the month of August at several rental cottages on the Mosher farm and later Snug Harbor cottages [on Hatch Cove in Great Pond].
+White2 was only six, that his entire family and servants spent the month of August at several rental cottages on the Mosher farm and later Snug Harbor cottages [on Hatch Cove in Great Pond].
 Their many trunks required multiple residences.

 Every summer the long June and July days were endured by the young White in Mount Vernon, NY.
 His essay, “Once More to the Lake,” was revised 40 times as the young man grew into a New Yorker magazine journalist and then a coast of Maine year round farm owner where Charlotte’s Web was created for children around the globe.